Ping764/ChronoState/README.md

 ### Overview

-**ChronoState** is a lightweight, coroutine-safe state machine for Roblox written in **Luau**.
+**ChronoState** is a coroutine-safe state machine for Roblox written in **Luau**.
 Designed for systems like weapons, character states, or UI flows, it ensures that:

 - Each **state transition is awaited** before continuing.
 - States are structured as `Enter` and `Exit` functions.